Gabriela Pochinki: Incursion in Pop Music

 Gabriela Pochinki made an incursion in Pop Music with her debut album entitled Pájaro Rebelde.

-After recording a wide repertoire of Opera arias and liturgical chants with the accompaniment of different symphonic orchestras, she traveled to Los Angeles invited by Michael Jackson's father Joe Jackson, who helped her to start her career in Pop Music.
+After recording a wide repertoire of Opera arias and liturgical chants with the accompaniment of different symphonic orchestras, she traveled to Los Angeles on an invitation by Michael Jackson's father Joe Jackson, who helped her to start her career in Pop Music.
 She lived eight months in Neverland and had the opportunity to meet Michael Jackson.
 She became close to Jackson's family and in 2009 she was invited to perform live at This Is It movie premiere.

-Soon, she was invited back to Los Angeles by the seven-time Grammy winner producer Kenny O' Brien, who is known for his work with Celine Dion.
-With O' Brien, she spent a couple of months choosing and developing a wide repertoire of popular songs.
+Soon after she was invited back to Los Angeles by the seven-time Grammy winner producer Kenny O'Brien, who is known for his work with Celine Dion.
+With O'Brien, she spent a couple of months choosing and developing a wide repertoire of popular songs.
 Jorge Calandrelli worked on the arrangements and orchestration of the recordings.

-In 2007 Sony BMG released her Opera-Pop album sang entirely in Spanish entitled Pájaro Rebelde.
-The album includes acclaimed songs such as Horacio Guaraní's “Amar Amando” and “Memorias de una Vieja Canción” and Carlos Gardel's “El Día Que Me Quieras".
-The album includes Tangos, love songs, and well-known arias like Mozart's “Queen of the Night” and Schubert's “Ave Maria”, which had become Pope John Paul II wake up tune.
+In 2007 Sony BMG released her Opera-Pop album sang entirely in Spanish, Pájaro Rebelde ("Rebel Bird").
+The album includes acclaimed songs such as Horacio Guarany's “Amar amando” and “Memorias de una vieja canción”, and Carlos Gardel and Alfredo Le Pera's classic “El día que me quieras”.
+The album includes Tangos, love songs, and well-known arias like Mozart's “Queen of the Night” and Schubert's “Ave Maria”, which at the time had famously become Pope John Paul II's wake-up tune.

-Because she reached popular recognition by playing a wide repertoire that goes from Opera to popular music, she received by American and European press the sobriquet of “La Soprano del Pueblo” ("The Soprano of the People").
+Since Pochinki has reached popular recognition by playing a wide repertoire that goes from Opera to popular music, she received by American and European press the sobriquet of “La Soprano del Pueblo” ("The People's Soprano").